Cabo San Lucas: Nightlife and activities

 Clubs in Cabo include the Cabo Wabo Cantina, a nightclub owned by rock singer Sammy Hagar, founded originally by him with other members of Van Halen, named after their hit single "Cabo Wabo".
 There is also the Baja Brewing Company.
 The English-language newspaper for Cabo San Lucas, the biweekly Gringo Gazette, has news on tourist activities in Cabo San Lucas, San Jose, Todos Santos, La Paz, and the East Cape Baja.
+Puerto Paraíso, a mall in downtown Cabo San Lucas, has a bowling alley and a movie theater.

 Resort corridor

 Chileno Bay is one of the most frequented beaches in the Corridor.
 It is home to tropical fish, sea turtles, invertebrates, and sponges.
 Snorkelers often visit this beach to observe underwater sea life.

 Medano is the main beach of Cabo San Lucas, pictured here with Land's End in the background.